Real-Time Distortion Correction Algorithms for Surround-View Camera Systems: Optimization Strategies and Future Directions

 Surround-view cameras, typically mounted on vehicles, capture a 360° field of view by stitching images from multiple fisheye or ultra-wide-angle lenses.
 However, these lenses introduce significant distortions due to their optical design:

-• Radial Distortion: Iqondiso elibangelwa ukugoba kwe-lens, okuholela ekubeni ne-barrel-shaped (ukugoba ngaphandle) noma i-pincushion-shaped (ukugoba ngaphakathi) ukuguqulwa.
+• Radial Distortion: Iqondiso elibangelwa ukugoba kwe-lens, okuholela ekubeni ne-barrel-shaped (ukugoba phesheya) noma i-pincushion-shaped (ukugoba ngaphakathi) ukuguqulwa.

-• Tangential Distortion: Iphuma kwi-misalignment ye-lens kunye ne-sensor yemifanekiso, idala ukuguqulwa kwemiphetho.
+• Tangential Distortion: Iphuma kwi-misalignment ye-lens kunye ne-sensor yemifanekiso, idala ukujolisa kwemiphetho.

 • Chromatic Aberration: Izi shintsho zembala ezindaweni eziphakeme zokuphikisana ngenxa yokuhlukahluka kwe-lens.